 As with most household challenges, prevention is the best approach.
 Follow these four steps to keep mold or mildew from growing.

 Dust, dirt, grease, soap scum, and other substances give mold and mildew food to grow on.
 Diligent weekly cleaning can stop mildew from growing.
-Also consider using a daily shower spray, which can be used to keep tubs and sinks mildew-free, too.
+In bathrooms, use a daily shower spray to keep tubs and sinks mildew-free, too.

 Warm, moist air breeds mold and mildew.
 That’s why maintaining proper indoor humidity is so necessary throughout the year.

 - Open your windows to allow fresh air to flow when the outdoor humidity levels are low.

 - If you live in a humid area, run your ceiling fans and bathroom exhaust fans for 15 minutes after performing tasks that add humidity to the air.